lightdash/lightdash/README.md

 - [Discourse](https://community.lightdash.com/) - Discussion forums and updates from the Lightdash team
 - [Twitter](https://twitter.com/lightdash_devs) - For all the latest Lightdash news
+- [Slack](https://getdbt.slack.com/archives/C026WJE4A69) - Join the conversation!
+Get all the latest updates and chat to the devs
 ## About Lightdash

 Lightdash removes the gap between your data transformation layer and your data visualization layer.
 It enables data